 Spring climate in London can be some of the best and worst sorts of weather.
 There is nothing as nice as the warmth of a spring day, reminding us that the cold and dreary winter will soon give way to sunny days and flower-scented evenings.

-Spring visits to London require flexibility and preparation; pack accordingly and consider alternatives for outdoor activities or else you risk having the vagaries of Mother Nature derail your best-laid plans.
-Despite the uncertainties, springtime is a lovely time of year to visit London; people are getting out and enjoying the weather when it is fine and everything seems to be green and growing and full of promise.
+Spring visits to London require flexibility and preparation; pack accordingly and consider alternatives for outdoor activities.
+Otherwise, you risk having the vagaries of Mother Nature derail your best-laid plans.
+Despite the uncertainties, springtime is a lovely time of year to visit London; people are getting out and enjoying the weather when it is okay, and everything seems to be green and growing and full of promise.

 Packing a little bit of everything is probably the best course, as you may find you need both cold weather and warm weather clothing and outerwear during your stay in the city.
 There is a good deal of rain in London during the spring months, expect anywhere from 37mm to 46mm per month.
 Umbrellas and waterproof jackets are good things to bring with you, or they can be purchased during your visit if you would prefer.

 Londoners are used to dealing with the peculiarities of the weather here, and stores carry a dizzying variety of rain gear.
-Spring climate in London can put a damper on outdoor plans, but the delightful days more than outweigh the risk of spring showers.
+London’s spring climate can put a damper on outdoor plans, but the delightful days more than outweigh the risk of spring showers.

 The summer season in London: Temperatures in the summer months of June, July, and August usually hover around 70F or 20C, although there are times when the mercury has climbed as high as 100F or 37.9C.
 The extreme temperatures are the exception, however, and visitors can generally expect to enjoy very pleasant London weather while visiting the city.